softwaremagico/BlackGecko/README.md

 	disable			stops sending alerts from sensors.
 	help            shows these options.

 For using this application at least you need to select the node first, and then start the detection.

+### Example of execution

+For example, to run the first time, you will have some chat like this in your google chat:

+    <user> hello
+    <blackgecko> Hello from 'blackgecko'!
+    <user> select all
+    <blackgecko> Selecting node 'blackgecko'
+    <user> enable
+    <blackgecko> Sensors in 'blackgecko' enabled  🏁
+    ...

 ## Multiuser